Hejtman/EasyParentalControl/README.md

 # EasyParentalControl
 Parental control utility.
-Intended to limit machine use for 2h a day.
+Intended to limit browser use for 2h a day.

 Client:
 * Periodically retrieve the client configuration from server.